-Marika Vida-Arnold, consulting wine director for the Ritz-Carlton New York, Central Park, holds a special pairing-dinner series dedicated to women in wine, aptly named Phenomenal Femmes.
+Marika Vida-Arnold, consulting wine director for the Ritz-Carlton at 50 Central Park South holds a special pairing-dinner series dedicated to women in wine, aptly named Phenomenal Femmes.
 The event takes place at the hotel’s Auden Bistro & Bar up to seven times a year, and a portion of the proceeds goes to benefit the women’s shelter at Crossroads Community Services in New York.

 Wine Enthusiast spoke to Vida-Arnold about Phenomenal Femmes, the status of women in the wine world today and what she calls being a “mom-somm.”

 Tell me about the Phenomenal Femmes wine dinner series, and how it has been received.

 This is our fourth year of the dinner series, and it’s not a “burn your bra” statement.
 It’s celebratory in nature.
 Just like the wine list at Auden, we’re seeking balance.
 My by-the-glass list there is women-driven, [but] it’s not in any way man hating or man excluding…Interestingly, more of our regulars at the series happen to be male.